 El Salvador’s economy has moved from an agrarian model to one of services, non-traditional agricultural and industrial exports.
-Nevertheless, a significant part of the country still lives in rural areas, where many live in poverty.[6]
-Agriculture in El Salvador has a dual character; with commercial farms specializing in exports or the food industry and smallholder farms trying to survive on subsidence farming.
+Nevertheless, a significant part of the country still lives in rural areas, where many live in poverty.[5]
+Agriculture in El Salvador has a dual character; with commercial farms specialising in exports or the food industry and smallholder farms trying to survive on subsidence farming.
 In many cases, this subsidence economy does not provide families with a sufficient income, denying them the ability to afford food or cover their basic needs.
-This is concerning since the country’s agricultural community is dominated by small scale farmers (82%) who farm on less than 3 hectares.[7]
+This is concerning since the country’s agricultural community is dominated by small scale farmers (82%) who farm on less than 3 hectares.[6]

-The top produced commodities of El Salvador are sugar cane, maize and cow milk,[8] similarly the main exported food products are raw sugar, non-alcoholic beverages, molasses and maize flour.[9]
+The top produced commodities of El Salvador are sugar cane, maize, and cow milk[7].
+Similarly, the main exported food products are raw sugar, non-alcoholic beverages, molasses, and maize flour.[8]

-- ^ World Bank (2019). https://data.worldbank.org/indicator/SP.POP.TOTL?locations=SV
+- ^ World Bank (2023). https://data.worldbank.org/indicator/SP.POP.TOTL?locations=SV

-- ^ World Bank (2019). https://data.worldbank.org/indicator/SP.RUR.TOTL.ZS?locations=SV
+- ^ World Bank (2023). https://data.worldbank.org/indicator/SP.RUR.TOTL.ZS?locations=SV

-- ^ World Bank (2020). https://data.worldbank.org/indicator/SL.AGR.EMPL.ZS?locations=SV
+- ^ World Bank (2022). https://data.worldbank.org/indicator/SL.AGR.EMPL.ZS?locations=SV

-- ^ World Bank (2019). https://data.worldbank.org/indicator/NV.AGR.TOTL.ZS?locations=SV
+- ^ World Bank (2023). https://data.worldbank.org/indicator/NV.AGR.TOTL.ZS?locations=SV

 - ^ IFAD.
 El Salvador.https://www.ifad.org/en/web/operations/country/id/el_salvador?inheritRedirect=true